-If you never interact with the instructor or TA outside of the required meetings, it is unlikely that you will get a good grade in the course.
+If you never interact with the instructor or TA outside of the required meetings, it is unlikely that you will be able to learn all the material you need - at the depth you need to know it - to do well on the assessments for that material.
 More importantly you are passing up an invaluable resource in the form of personalized one on one instruction from an expert in the field to help you with whatever questions you have, big or small.
 We want to help, but we can't if you don't ask us questions; we aren't mind readers and can't know what you need help with without some help from you first!